wp-plugins/plugin-reviews/readme.txt

 By default, all reviews from WordPress.org are cached for 24 hours.

+= Shortcode =

+You need to use the following shortcode:

+`
+[wr_reviews]
+`

+The shortcode can be used anywhere on your site, and even on multiple pages/posts.
 All shortcode parameters are [listed here](https://github.com/ThemeAvenue/Plugin-Reviews/wiki/Shortcode-Attributes).

 = Demo =